Three Types of Strategy: What Are They & How to Apply Them

-1. Business Strategy
+1. Business Strategy: Customer Experience

-Senior managers typically create business strategy.
+Senior managers typically create the business strategy.
 After it is created, business architects play an important role in clarifying the strategy, creating tighter alignment among different strategies, and communicating the business strategy across and down the organization in a clear and consistent fashion.

 - Which capabilities need to be created or enhanced?

-- Which processes need improvement?
+- Which processes need improvement or a complete redesign?

 They work from the middle out to bring clarity and cohesiveness to the organization’s operating model typically working vertically within a single business unit while resolving issues at the business unit boundaries.

-3. Transformational Strategy
+3. Transformational Strategy: Platform Technology